wikier/apache-marmotta-tutorial-iswc2014/ldp/README.md

 ### Prefer-Header

-By providing a `Prefer`-header, a client can git the server a hint which part of the resource is most appropriate to the client's needs.
+By providing a `Prefer`-header, a client can give the server a hint which part of the resource is most appropriate to the client's needs.

 Let's again look at the post: